-Prior experience had shown that misunderstanding EOS can lead to wasting resources in search of root causes in the wrong direction and in protection design changes that do not improve quality or reliability.
+EOS and ESD are not alternatives to each other; ESD can be a cause of EOS damage Prior experience had shown that misunderstanding EOS can lead to wasting resources in search of root causes in the wrong direction and in protection design changes that do not improve quality or reliability.
 A common understanding of EOS allows device manufacturers to provide clear maximum electrical limits.
 When these limits are clearly communicated, system manufacturers can incorporate devices into their systems while providing an environment in which the devices can safely operate.
 Considerations of types of stresses (DC/AC), duration of stresses and latent effects were among the issues discussed before arriving at a proposed common set of terms and definitions.

 The EOS White Paper also calls for more precise use of terms.
 Differentiation is thus made among an EOS event, EOS damage, and an EOS root cause.
-An EOS event is notable when it results in damage in system operation, particularly if the device is permanently damaged.
-This is called a failure related to EOS damage.
-Finally, an ESD root cause is that action or set of actions that created the situation that caused the damage.
-The wide variety of root causes is summarized in Figure 4.
-It is these root causes which must be addressed to decrease the incidence of EOS damage and device failures.
+An "EOS event" is notable when it results in damage in system operation, particularly if the device is permanently damaged.
+This is called a failure related to "EOS damage."
+Finally, an "ESD root cause" is that action or set of actions that created the situation that caused the damage.

+The wide variety of root causes is summarized in Figure 4 (page 46).
+These are the root causes which must be addressed to decrease the incidence of EOS damage and device failures.